Join Our Israel Trip! March 2021 Click To Learn More

-Is it not still our natural, God created and ordained desire to bear and have children?
+Is it not still our nature, God created and ordained desire to bear and have children?

 Life’s experiences seem to agree with this thinking.
 The desires for love, acceptance, sex, security, and comfort are accepted realities of the human condition.
 The heartaches from having these longings unfulfilled are constant indicators that we live in a fallen world.